benjacoblee/hiphop-hangman/README.md

 Now comes with *timer*!
 If there was no guess, user loses a life.

+### Installation Instructions
+None

 ### Technologies Used
 HTML, CSS and Javascript.

-### Methodology
+### Approach Taken
 I started by implementing the most basic version of the game - matching the user-entered string with a pre-existing string.
-Once this worked, I slowly introduced other elements: audio placeholders, CSS styling, buttons, display refreshes, etc.
+Once this worked, I slowly introduced other elements: audio, CSS styling, buttons, display refreshes, etc.

+Subsequently, I added a timer.
+Once the timer was working, I split the game's existing functionality into two different modes: normal and speed.

+Finally, I added a pause function.

+The rest of the time was spent trying to induce errors and fix bugs.

 ### Motivations
 Did not start clearly-defined motivations.
 However, motivation was quick to arise - as fixing the problem at hand almost always led to another problem.
 If I had to say, here are some things I've learned: